ryanrhymes/ryanrhymes.github.io/research.md

 Selected Work
 ================

+- _"Federated Learning with Heterogeneity-Aware Probabilistic Synchronous Parallel on Edge,"_ in IEEE Transactions on Services Computing (TSC), 2021.

 - _"Understanding Scoped-Flooding for Content Discovery and Caching in Content Networks,"_ in IEEE Journal on Selected Areas in Communications (JSAC), June.
 2018.

 - _"Milking the Cache Cow with Fairness in Mind,"_ in IEEE/ACM Transactions on Networking (ToN), ACM/IEEE, 2017.